The best web hosting for freelancers

 Reasons to avoid

 If you're managing a lot of websites for a creative company, you'll probably want to outsource as much of the work around hosting as possible.
-That's what managed hosting services provide, and Liquid Web is the best option for creatives that we've reviewed.
+That's what managed hosting services provide, and Liquid Web is the best managed hosting for freelancers and creatives that we've reviewed.

-Liquid Web doesn't just take your money and run: it makes specific promises.
+We like the fact that Liquid Web makes very specific promises.
 When it comes to tech support, it guarantees a response within 59 seconds by phone or live chat and within 59 minutes by email.
 It also promises 30-minute hardware replacement and 100 per cent network uptime.
 If downtime does occur, it will credit you 1,000 per cent of the amount of time that you were affected.
 While you'd still obviously prefer that downtime didn't happen, that guarantee at least shows Liquid Web is confident in the service it's providing.

 With specialised solutions for managing email, WordPress, WooCommerce and a host of other cloud products, this is a managed web hosting provider you can really depend on for stability, security and great support.
 For more information, see our Liquid Web review.